Electronic Engineering with Computer Systems BEng (Hons) or MEng – 2023 entry

 View our study and work abroad exchange information to find out more and see where you can go.

-In your second year, you have the option of spending one or two semesters abroad at one of our partner universities including:
+In your second year, you’ll have the option of spending one or two semesters abroad at one of our partner universities.
+Students have studied in:

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and procedures, the student regulations , and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our registration terms and conditions (PDF) for the 2022/23 academic year as a guide as to what to expect.

 Please note: our offer terms and conditions will generally be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course and changes for the specific academic year.

 This online prospectus has been prepared and published in advance of the academic year to which it applies.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us and before you accept an offer.
 Read our full disclaimer.

 Stag Hill is the University's main campus and where the majority of our courses are taught.

 As part of this course you have the option to complete a Professional Training placement which would require attendance off campus, depending on where you secure your placement.